 Sydney is Australia’s largest and most cosmopolitan city.
 It boasts some of the most photographed landmarks in the world, a wonderland of national parks, forest mountains, and historic riverside towns, and is also a bit of an exhibitionist.

-Here is how to make the best out of 5 days in Australia’s favorite city.
-To explore the greater surrounds, car hire in Sydney is easy to organize, and you can compare prices and book via companies like VroomVroomVroom.
+The following is a 5 day itinerary for making the best out of Australia’s favorite city.
+To explore the surrounds, car hire in Sydney is easy to organize, and you can compare prices and book via companies like VroomVroomVroom.
 A guide to the top hotels in Sydney can be found at LuxuryHotelsGuides.com.

 Day 1 – Walking Tour